 Fuchs' dystrophy is a slowly progressing disease that usually affects both eyes and is slightly more common in women than in men.
 The inner cell layer in the cornea, the endothelium, deteriorates, the Descemet's membrane thickens and cysts develop in the epithelium layer.
 Although doctors can often see early signs of Fuchs' dystrophy in people in their 30s and 40s, the disease rarely affects vision until a person reaches their 50s and 60s. homeopathic eyedrops and eyedrops without mercury compounds or anticholinergics may help ease the symptoms and preserve vision.

-The cornea is comprised of 3 layers of tissue as follows:
+The cornea is comprised of several layers of tissue as follows:

-- Epithelium: The cornea's outermost region, comprising about 10 percent of the tissue's thickness, is filled with thousands of tiny nerve endings that make the cornea extremely sensitive to pain when rubbed or scratched.
+- Epithelium: Outermost layer filled with thousands of tiny nerve endings that make the cornea extremely sensitive to pain.
+It blocks foreign material and provides a nutrient and oxegen-absorbing surface.

-- Stroma: Located behind the epithelium, the stroma comprises about 90 percent of the cornea and gives the cornea strength, elasticity, and form; and nourishing cells.
+- Stroma: Gives the cornea strength, elasticity, and form; and nourishing cells.